 4 Min read time

-We can turn the socioeconomic biases of technology to our advantage.
+Using the socioeconomic biases of technology to our advantage.

 Kentaro Toyama’s critique is a welcome turn in the public discourse on the potential for technology to address major challenges of our time, such as economic development and democratic governance.
 In contrast to alternatively Elysian or Orwellian prophecies about the effects of ICT, Toyama’s account is sober and nuanced.